koraysels/node-red-contrib-array-grouper/README.md

 This node iterates over an array and groups them in chunks over multiple outputs

 # Installation
-install usin gthe noder-red pallete manager or
+install using the noder-red pallete manager or

 Run: